DataSQRL/datasqrl.github.io/docs/getting-started/intro/overview.md

 Before we get started, let's get some setup tasks out of the way:

 1. Make sure you have [Docker installed](https://docs.docker.com/get-docker/) and running on your machine.
+Run `docker compose version` in the terminal and check that the version starts with `v2`.
 2. Create a directory for our project files.
 Type the following into your terminal or command line:

 ```bash